Knowit-Objectnet/oko-backend/README.md

 `V[1-9]+__*.sql`

 ## Docker
-We have used two different ways of running Docker throughout the SDLC; Running locally has been done through the use of Docker-compose and Dockerfile.dev, whilst the deployed application simply uses __Dockerfile__.
+We have used two different ways of running Docker throughout the project duration; Running locally has been done through the use of
+Docker-compose and Dockerfile.dev, whilst the deployed application simply uses __Dockerfile__.
 The deployment __Dockerfile__ is not magic; two things to look out for is to ensure that access rights are set correctly and that db migrations are placed where they're expected.
 All files should work as-is.